-- In Analytics Extension Connection, enter the configuration settings for your analytics service:
+In the New Connection dialog, click the connection type you want to add, then enter the configuration settings for your analytics service:

 - Require SSL (Recommended): Select this option to encrypt the connection to the analytics service.
 If you specify a

-HTTPSURL in the Host field, then you must select this option.
+HTTPSURL in the Hostname field, then you must select this option.

 - Port: (Required) Specify the port for the service.